-This course will address the historical background for current problems of globalization in areas selected from the following: histories of globalization, colonialisms, the unequal distribution of wealth, global health, including a history of plagues, world trade, ethnic wars and their consequences, terrorism, culture and globalization.
-1 c.u.
+This course will address the historical background for current problems of globalization in areas selected from the following: histories of globalization, colonialisms, the unequal distribution of wealth, global health, including history of plagues, world trade, ethnic wars and their consequences, terrorism, culture and globalization.

-Prerequisites: HIS 106, HIS 227.
+Prerequisites: HIS 106, HIS 227; WRT 107 with a final grade of C- or better.

-HIS 216 COLONIAL LATIN AMERICA AND THE CARIBBEAN, 1500-1825 (Also LAC 216)
+HIS 216 COLONIAL LATIN AMERICA AND THE CARIBBEAN, 1500-1825

+(Also LAC 216) (Writing Intensive)

-■ Problem Solving & Critical Thinking Skills This course explores the history of Latin America and the Caribbean from Conquest to Independence.
+This course explores the history of Latin America and the Caribbean from Conquest to Independence.
 Special attention will be paid to encounters between various peoples; the economic, political, and cultural institutions of the colonial period; and the wars for independence that ended colonialism.
 This is the first course offered in the latin American-Caribbean survey.
-1 c.u.